Logo with a butterfly wing says "il mheg nature center"

 The lake supports many freshwater species in the sunken city of Deepwood Swim, the Fuath Forbidden Kingdom of Dohn Mheg, and beyond.
 Enjoy a touch tank exploring aquatic flora, which provide excellent habitats and oxygen to other species

-Education and Activities
+Activities

 Traveling Il Mheg: Tips and Best Practices